Jan Uhrbach

 Email: jauhrbach@jtsa.edu

 Rabbi Jan Uhrbach is founding director of the Block / Kolker Center for Spiritual Arts.
-She brings a passion for prayer to the JTS community.
+She brings her passion for prayer and teaching to the JTS community.
 Through her work as director of the Block / Kolker Center for Spiritual Arts, she has developed and overseen programs and discussions, as well as prayer services on Shabbat and festivals, for the JTS community and the general public.

 Rabbi Uhrbach loves being in the classroom at JTS, where she teaches courses on the meaning of liturgy and a course she created titled The Art of Leading Prayer.
-She is tasked also with developing curriculum and resources for professionals and lay people seeking to revitalize their leadership and experience of prayer.
+She is a religious mentor to many of JTS’ rabbinical and cantorial students.
+She served as Interim Dean of the Division of Religious Leadership for the 2021-2022 school year.

 A distinguished teacher of Torah, she is also a member of the Wexner Heritage faculty, and has taught and served as scholar-in-residence in many synagogues.